samg/diffy/README.md

     1.  install unxutils <http://sourceforge.net/projects/unxutils>

         note that these tools contain diff 2.7 which has a different handling of whitespace in the diff results.
-This makes diffy spec tests yielding one fail on windows.
+This makes Diffy spec tests yielding one fail on Windows.

     2.  install these two individually from the gnuwin32 project
         <http://gnuwin32.sourceforge.net/>

-        note that this delivers diff 2.8 which makes diffy spec pass even on windows.
+        note that this delivers diff 2.8 which makes Diffy spec pass even on Windows.

 2.   install the gem by